Treatment for sciatica

 Back exercises

-- Back exercise is a treatment for sciatica at home that is very effective; however, it may go against your instincts to engage in physical activity while your back or legs hurt; low-impact exercises like water aerobics, stationary biking, and yoga can be pretty effective at reducing symptom severity and strengthening your back to prevent future back issues.
-Stronger back muscles also help support the spine and alleviate pressure on spinal nerves which can reduce the frequency and intensity of sciatica episodes.
+• Back exercise is a treatment for sciatica at home that is very effective; however, engaging in physical activity while your back or legs hurt may go against your instincts.
+Low-impact exercises like water aerobics, stationary biking, and yoga can reduce symptom severity and strengthen your back to prevent future issues.
+Stronger back muscles also help support the spine and alleviate pressure on spinal nerves, which can reduce the frequency and intensity of sciatica episodes.

 Stretching

-- This is another treatment for sciatica at home in the form of physical activity that may alleviate sciatica symptoms is stretching.
+• Stretching exercises are another home treatment for sciatica.
+They are physical activities that may alleviate sciatica symptoms.
 Stretching should be performed slowly and gently; stop immediately if you notice any pain.
-You may try pulling your knees up to your chest, seated hip stretch, or seated spinal twist.
+You may try pulling your knees up to your chest, a seated hip stretch, or a seated spinal twist.
 The purpose of these stretches is to loosen the buttocks, hamstrings, and calves, which can exert pressure on the sciatic nerve.

 Heat and cold therapy

-- Ice and heat are home remedies for sciatica that can alleviate many of the symptoms that accompany sciatica and accelerate the healing process.
+• Ice and heat are home remedies for sciatica that can alleviate many of the symptoms that accompany sciatica and accelerate the healing process.
 Applying ice for 15 minutes can numb the affected area, while heat increases blood flow and improves healing.
-These applications can also reduce muscle spasms which are common among sciatica patients.
+These applications can also reduce muscle spasms, common among sciatica patients.

 Sit up straight

-- Pay close attention to your posture if you work at a desk or in a bent position for much of the day.
-You should try to sit with your head aligned with your hips.
-You should also take frequent breaks from sitting to relieve strain on your spine.
+• If you work at a desk or in a bent position for much of the day, pay close attention to your posture.
+It would be best to sit with your head aligned with your hips.
+It would also help if you took frequent breaks from sitting to relieve strain on your spine.

-Massage – essential natural treatment for sciatica pain
+Massage is an essential natural treatment for sciatica pain

 Deeper massages or trigger point therapies are natural remedies for sciatica that have successfully treated muscle spasms, pain, and numbness in the legs and toes.
 Herbal oils and essential oils also give good results.
 Massage is also one of the best treatments for sciatica pain.